 Getting into a car accident is a horrible experience that invariably sets the blame game into motion.
 Installing a dash cam can prevent a number of post-accident problems because it acts as a true unbiased witness to what actually occurred.
 Dash cam video can also be used to demonstrate the severity of an impact (and thus your soft-tissue injuries), which is important in many low-speed collisions where the visual damage to the vehicles may be relatively minor.

 Additionally, this video can be used to track down drivers who flee the scene of an accident, and is also quite effective at capturing parking lot dings, break-ins, and/or vandalism.
-While most dash cams can be set to continue recording for a few minutes after parking, many modern devices now use motion detection to provide an extra layer of security when the car is left unattended.
+While most dash cams can be set to continue recording for a few minutes after parking, many modern devices now use motion detection and app notifications to provide an extra layer of security when the car is left unattended.

 Dash cams can also provide irrefutable proof if you find yourself victim to an insurance scammer.
 While extremely rare in America, there are several known incidents of people purposely causing a collision in hopes of extracting a cash payment from the victim or filing a fraudulent insurance claim.

-In addition to providing firsthand evidence of an accident and otherwise protecting your vehicle, yourself, and your loved ones, some insurance carriers may even offer discounted insurance premiums for vehicles equipped with dash cams and similar security features.
+In addition to providing firsthand evidence of an accident and otherwise protecting your vehicle, yourself, and your loved ones, some insurance carriers may even offer discounted insurance premiums for vehicles equipped with dash cams and similar security devices.

 While many of the biggest insurance players is the US don’t publicly advertise discounts for drivers with dash cams, it really never hurts to ask.
 The general consensus among industry professionals is that these discounts will eventually become commonplace in the auto insurance world.